skills/code-with-codespaces/.github/steps/4-personalize-codespace.md

    ![codespace1](https://user-images.githubusercontent.com/26442605/207355196-71aab43f-35a9-495b-bcfe-bf3773c2f1b3.png)

-1. From inside the codespace in the VS Code explorer window, create a new file `setup.sh`.
+1. From inside the codespace in the VS Code explorer window, create a new file `install.sh`.
 1. Add the following code inside of the file:

    ```bash